-Do you plan to avoid Digital Nomad mistakes at all costs?
+Do you want to avoid Digital Nomad mistakes at all costs?
 I hear you!
-Over the past four years as a Digital Nomad Family, we’ve made an insane amount of mistakes that have cost a lot of money, nerves, and time.
+Over the past five years as a Digital Nomad Family, we’ve made an insane amount of mistakes that have cost a lot of money, nerves, and time.
 But there were also some right decisions.
-Today, I want to share with you the ten most important lessons learned from our life as a Digital Nomad Family.

 Digital Nomad Mistakes You Should Avoid